Merging Code — How to Automate Merge Strategies

 Helix Core — version control from Perforce — has Perforce Streams.
 Merging with Streams is easy because it automatically tracks relationships between branches.
 Developers are able to see what changes are available, and where their changes should flow.

-When it comes to automating code merges, Streams already has defined merge paths.
+When it comes to automating code merges, Streams already has defined merge paths that use best practice merge strategies.
 Using the Stream Graph, you can graphically manage branching relationships.
 Plus, you can pull everything into your CI pipeline easier to automate the testing.
 When it comes to advanced merges or conflicts, you can use the Revision Graph or Time-Lapse View to see how the code has evolved over time.